WilliamLa59/PreprLabChallenges/frontend-challenge1/README.md

 Live Demo: https://prepr-homepage-clone.herokuapp.com/

 Demo account credentials: Username-williamla or Email-williamla@example.com, Password-password123
-Or you can skil the login screen by adding the /challenges extention to the url
+Or you can skip the login screen by adding the /challenges extention to the url

 ## Challenge 1:
 Recreate https://preprlabs.org/ page(after login)